HVAC aims to make the thermal sensation more pleasant. We

 unbearable heat due to solar radiation with regards to energy consumption.

-building is important enough that it should be drafted at the beginning of the
+The ventilation or the decontamination of a room or a building is important enough that it should be drafted at the beginning of the

 project.
 It is required to perform 3D Computational Fluid Dynamics